Dee-M123/API-and-Web-Data-Scraping-Project/README.md

 - Sent a GET request using the requests library.

--Verified successful communication using HTTP status code 200.
+- Verified successful communication using HTTP status code 200.

 - Converted the JSON response into a Pandas DataFrame.